 Harry Callahan was another teacher of me and a big influence on my work, especially my printing.
 He would take a picture and manipulate it in so many ways after the fact.
 Being exposed to him and speaking to him as a young student was really beneficial.
 So, yes, I work my negatives a ton.
 Taking the picture is the starting point - I photograph like a documentarian, but I print like a painter.
 I think that’s an important distinction of my work.

 This was only part I of the extensive interview.
-As soon as Silver Meadows, Todd Hido’s new book (scheduled for release in November) hits the streets, we will publish the second part of the interview, in which Hido elaborates on this very promising publication.
-So stay posted!
+Read the second part of the interview, in which Hido elaborates on his upcoming publication Excerpts from Silver Meadows.